merenlab/anvio/anvio/docs/programs/anvi-interactive.md

 ## Running anvi-interactive on a profile database

-One of the simplest ways to run the interactive interface (espeically useful for manual binning) is just providing a profile database and contigs database:
+One of the simplest ways to run the interactive interface (especially useful for manual binning) is just providing a profile database and contigs database:

 {{ codestart }}
 anvi-interactive -p %(profile-db)s \
                  -c %(contigs-db)s
 {{ codestop }}

 For the central tree to display correctly, you'll need to have run hierarchical clustering at some point while making your profile database (either during %(anvi-merge)s, or, if this is a %(single-profile-db)s, while running %(anvi-profile)s).